-How to import Virtual Machines (VM) to AWS cloud as AMI
+Import Virtual Machines to AWS as AMI

-An Amazon Machine Image (AMI) is a template that contains a software configuration (for example, an operating system, an application server, and applications).
-From an AMI, you launch an instance, which is a copy of the AMI running as a virtual server in the cloud.
-You can launch multiple instances of an AMI.
-You can launch different types of instances from a single AMI.
 An instance type essentially determines the hardware of the host computer used for your instance.
-Each instance type offers different compute and memory capabilities.
+Each instance type offers different computing and memory capabilities.
 Select an instance type based on the amount of memory and computing power that you need for the application or software that you plan to run on the instance.

-Amazon Web Services (AWS) publishes many Amazon Machine Images (AMIs) that contain common software configurations for public use.
+Amazon Web Services (AWS) publishes many Amazon Machine Images (AMIs) that contain standard software configurations for public use.
 In addition, members of the AWS developer community have published their own custom AMIs.
 You can also create your own custom AMI or AMIs; doing so enables you to quickly and easily start new instances that have everything you need.

-All AMIs are categorized as either backed by Amazon EBS, which means that the root device for an instance launched from the AMI is an Amazon EBS volume, or backed by instance store, which means that the root device for an instance launched from the AMI is an instance store volume created from a template stored in Amazon S3.
+All AMIs are categorized as either backed by Amazon EBS, which means that the root device for an instance launched from the AMI is an Amazon EBS volume, or backed by instance store, which means that the root device for an example launched from the AMI is an instance store volume created from a template stored in Amazon S3.

 Note: You can perform these via the CLI but in our case, we used the AWS Web Console

-Verify if the VMIMPORT Role is currently created on your AWS roles… if not you must have to create this role.
+Verify if the VMIMPORT Role is currently created on your AWS roles … If not you must have to create this role.
 [For us it has been created].

 Navigate to Roles